Trashtalkers/murder-scripts/Murder2Todo.md

   -  determine if we want to keep the room template concept
   -  "Depends on" items.
 Need a way to add item if task completed or item is traded
   -  player bio in editor
+  -  Create Room, copy existing
 -  Move images to supabase
+  -  In editor, drop down for public images, upload for new
+-  Map Editor
+  -  User add clues/tasks and drags pins
 -  Player Bio
 -  Known players (with Star and additional text)
 -  Injured Timer & Dead state, can't see anything in app